The Battle for Equal Women’s Rights

 9. Press for employer-paid training programs which allow women to upgrade their skills to enter jobs that have been traditionally reserved for men;

-10. Renew the fight for employer-funded childcare, both through legislation and within the union;
+10. Renew the fight for employer-funded childcare and family leave policies, both through legislation and within the union;

-12. Support pro-labor candidates that openly support women’s choice and family planning;
+12. Support pro-labor candidates, particularly women, that openly support women’s choice and family planning;

-13. Provide dedicated time and space for women’s caucuses at regional and national levels within UE;
+13. Provide dedicated time, space, and proper advanced notice for women’s caucuses at regional and national levels within UE;

 14. Provide quality childcare for meetings and conferences to allow parents and guardians to participate in the activities of the union;